neisanworks/neisandb/README.md

   return `User with email ${user.email} unlocked`;
 }, { offset: 5, limit: 10 });

-// Returns Array<UserModel> | undefined if no matches
+// Returns Array<UserModel> | undefined if no matches or pagination is out of bounds
 ```

 ### Additional Methods